RachiketArya/homer_robot_face/my_readme.md

 ## Note
 To change the face to male, the path of the config file needs to be changed in the ```MainWindow.cpp``` file Line 57.
 To change the character expression, publish the character faces listed in ```TalkingHead.cpp``` (":), :( etc") on the topic ```/robot_face/text_out``` and then publish on ```/robot_face/talking_finished``` to "clear the buffer".
 Or publish directly onto ```/speak/goal``` if the text to speech has been launched.
-After launching text to speech node, publish to ```/speak/goal``` with distinct id numbers and a string of words separated only by " ".
+After launching text to speech node, publish to ```/speak/goal``` a string of words separated only by " ".

 For a new raspberry pi 4 with the ubiquity 2020 16.04 image installed, do the following to enable auto-login: